 Coordination of care is especially important for customers with complex medical care needs and those referred to a behavioral health specialist by another health care practitioner.
 All practitioners should obtain the appropriate permission from these customers to coordinate care among behavioral health and other health care practitioners at the time treatment begins.

 We expect all health care practitioners to have a mechanism in place to:

 With this collaborative approach, we can achieve excellent coordination of care and help improve health outcomes.

-The Quality Improvement Committee oversees the Medical Policy Committee.
-Members include clinicians and representatives from multiple departments at Arise.
+Our Quality Improvement Committee oversees the Medical Policy Committee.
+Members include clinicians and representatives from multiple departments at WPS.

 As previously mentioned, primary evidence-based clinical resources used include: